Tech 101: What is Digital Design?

 Where You Can Learn the Skills:

-Look no further than Invision’s own free UI design tutorial to start learning the basics of UI design.
+Look no further than Invision’s own free design tutorial to start learning the basics of UI design.
 When you’re ready for more, the Skillcrush User Experience course (which also teaches the skills you’ll need for UI) will be waiting.
 You can also think about rounding out your entire digital design package by brushing up on your visual design skills with our Skillcrush Visual Designer Course.